jfreboud/jfreboud.github.io/_posts/2021-08-05-general-concepts.markdown

 title:  "General Concepts"
 date:   2021-08-05 20:00:00 +0200
 excerpt: >-
-  1/ This is the first article of our walkthrough in deep-learning.
+  1/ This is the first article of our walkthrough in deep learning neural networks.
-  First things first, we explore some general concepts of deep-learning, introducing the deep-learning model.
+  First things first, we explore some general concepts of deep learning, introducing the deep learning model.
 ---

 ## Introduction

-Deep-Learning is one of those words that is buzzing today.
-One might believe that the artificial intelligence is about building a Frankenstein that takes over its creator in order to gain its liberty.
+Deep learning is one of those words that is buzzing today.
+One might believe that the artificial intelligence is about building a Frankenstein that takes over its creator to free itself.

 The reality is far away from that vision.
-The global structure of the learning process happens in the deep-learning $ model $.
-This $ model $ is not learnt by any means, it is set by the developer.
+The global structure of the learning process happens in the deep learning $ model $.
+This $ model $ has been inspired by neural networks but its structure is not really changing as our brain is.
+This $ model $ is purely and simply set once and for all by the developer.
-Finally, the only area where the learning takes place are the **model's weights**.
+The only area where the learning takes place is the **model's weights**.

 ![Frankenstein](/_assets/images/general/Frankenstein.png)

 ## Build a model

-The main objective of deep-learning is to be able to **learn** something and to apply this **learning** on something new.
-This **learning** is located inside the deep-learning $ model $.
+The main objective of deep learning is to be able to **learn** something and to apply this **learning** on something new.
+This **learning** is located inside the deep learning $ model $.
 More precisely, it is located in the **model's weights** but we will talk about them later.

 As we saw in the [introduction](#introduction), there is no magic: it is the role of the developer to actually build the $ model $.
-We will see some considerations about it later too.
+We will see some considerations about it later.

 ## Run a model